Free shipping to 48 States!

 Myth: Autistic people are anti-social

-This myth about autism is based in that fact that autistic people might find typical social interaction difficult, particularly with things like reading social cues or expressions, maintaining appropriate boundaries or interpreting idioms or metaphors.
+This myth about autism is based in the fact that autistic people might find typical social interaction difficult, particularly with things like reading social cues or expressions, maintaining appropriate boundaries or interpreting idioms or metaphors.
 Many autistic people prefer to avoid eye contact and physical touch, too, but they will often express themselves in different ways, such as expressing happiness by flapping their hands.

-One thing to remember is that, during conversations with neurotypical people, many autistic people feel the need to mask – which means to disguise their autistic traits – in order to fit in.
-This can be exhausting and can lead to autistic burnout
+One thing to remember is that, during conversations with neurotypical people, many autistic people feel the need to mask — which means to disguise their autistic traits — in order to fit in.
+This can be exhausting and can lead to autistic burnout.

 Fact: While autistic people may not express themselves in the same way as a neurotypical person might, this doesn't make them anti-social.